-How Are You Going to Monitor Your Security Data in 2022?
+How Are You Going to Monitor Your Security Data?

 By some estimates, there are more than 1 billion security cameras in operation today.
 (Within the next five years, experts predict that there will be tens of billions of security cameras; simply put, they are growing at an exponential rate.)
 According to IHS Markit Technology, China alone has 567 million surveillance cameras monitoring the activities of its citizens.
 It should come as no surprise then that China is home to nine out of ten of the most surveilled cities in the world.